-There are many CDR report mistakes made by applicants for Skill Assessment due to which a lot of applications are rejected.
-Engineers Australia requires a CDR to assess your ability and skills.
+Engineers Australia’s Skills Assessment Test is required to move to Australia and work as an engineer.
 A CDR report is a set of documents that indicate an engineer’s qualifications, experience, expertise, knowledge, and skills.
-Engineers Australia’s Skills Assessment Test is required to move to Australia and work as an engineer.
 Many engineers also write their CDR without prior working experience.

 We recognize that you are a candidate from a prestigious field.
-You may believe that writing a brief report is simple.
+Writing a brief report is simple.
 In this instance, CDR is a difficult task.
 Making frequent mistakes while writing a CDR report is unavoidable, regardless of whether you are competent to pass.

-If a Competency Demonstration Report is not written appropriately, it will likely be rejected.
-Thousands of CDR applications are rejected each year owing to minor faults in CDR report writing.
+A competency Demonstration Report gets written so that it can get accepted.
+Thousands of CDR applications get rejected yearly due to minor faults in CDR report writing.

-As a result, you must carefully write your Competency Demonstration Report.
-Engineers Australia publishes a guidebook outlining all of the CDR application guidelines and frameworks, including structure, episodes, language, word count, and many other elements.
+As a result, you must carefully write a Competency Demonstration Report.
+Engineers Australia publishes a guidebook outlining the CDR application guidelines and frameworks, including structure, episodes, language, word count, and many other elements.